*** EXTENDED! ACCEPTING ENTRIES THROUGH NOVEMBER 15, 2025 ***

 - This contest is open to students at any level of study currently enrolled in a college or university located in Tennessee, including Tennessee-based branches of out-of-state institutions.

-- Submissions open September 20, 2024, and deadline is the earlier of October 30, 2024, or when we reach our submission max of 150 poems.
+- Submissions open September 20, 2025, and the deadline is the earlier of NOVEMBER 15, 2025 or when we reach our submission max of 150 poems.
 If we reach the max before the deadline, we will announce that our max has been met.

 - Simultaneous submissions are accepted, but please notify us immediately at [email protected] if your work is accepted elsewhere.